nikolay-dementiev/DMUnLoader/DocumentationAndBluePrints/Acceptance Criteria/DMLoadingViewProvider - Acceptance Criteria.md

 ## 1. General Information
 - **Module**: DMLoadingViewProvider
 - **Description**: A protocol defining the interface for providing views and settings related to loading, error, and success states.
-Conforming types must also conform to `ObservableObject`, `Identifiable`, and `Hashable`.
+Conforming types must also conform to `ObservableObject` and `Hashable`.
 - **Purpose**: Define the expected behavior of `DMLoadingViewProvider` to ensure it meets functional requirements.

 ---